-- A mini-USB (type mini-B) port for console connection marked with the letter C. This port is used for direct access to the cOS Core Boot Menu and the cOS Core Command Line Interface (CLI). - 6 x RJ45 Gigabit Ethernet interfaces with the logical cOS Core names G1, G2, G3, G4, G5, and G6.
+• The W20B has a USB mini-B connector for console connection.
+This port is used for direct access to the cOS Core Boot Menu and the cOS Core Command Line Interface (CLI).
+Connection to this port is discussed in Section 3.5, "Mini-USB Console Port Connection".